-Antelope is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Antelope is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Antelope is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Antelope who work in office and administrative support (15.90%), sales jobs (13.08%), and management occupations (7.93%).
+There are especially a lot of people living in Antelope who work in office and administrative support (14.44%), sales jobs (11.72%), and management occupations (7.97%).

 Also of interest is that Antelope has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Antelope, however, is that residents on average have to contend with a long commute, spending on average 30.65 minutes every day commuting to work.